MakePixelsWork/CoreBootstrap/README.md

 **PrePros settings**

 - You can set PrePros to detect file changes in the other SCSS files, so it recompiles on each save.
 If you add your own, update the settings in the PrePros software.
+- PrePros constantly updates this file, so I've exluded it in the .gitignore file
-- I have included my own 'prepros.config' in the root of this repo.
+- I have made a 'prepros-backup.config' file available, in case you want to see the settings.